Computer Engineer

 A code in all lowercase letters means the fit is weaker.

-Computer engineers need to possess:
+Computer engineers need:

 They should enjoy: